 SeaWorld's corporate incident log contains reports of more than 100 incidents of orca aggression at its parks, often resulting in injuries to humans and even causing one death by extensive internal bleeding.

-Orcas in the wild have an average life expectancy of 30 to 50 years—their estimated maximum life span is 60 to 70 years for males and 80 to 90 for females.
+Orcas in the wild have an average life expectancy of 30 to 50 years—their estimated maximum life span is 60 to 70 years for males and 80 to more than 100 for females.
 The median age of orcas in captivity is only 9.

 In captivity, all male orcas have collapsed dorsal fins as adults, which is a sign of an unhealthy orca.
 SeaWorld claims that this condition is common and natural for all orcas.
 However, collapsed dorsal fins are caused by the unnatural environment of captivity and are rarely seen in the wild.
 Only 1 to 5 percent of male orcas in some populations (and none in others) have fully collapsed dorsal fins.